matthewamaiale/mattsblog/content/blog/gap-year/index.md

 To my surprise, most startups were extremely receptive and respected my drive to reshape my college career.

-All while taking a full course load, I joined a blockchain company based in Switzerland, then later a FinTech YC startup in San Francisco.
+All while taking a full course load, I joined a [blockchain company](http://www.swissrealty.io) based in Switzerland, then later a [FinTech YC startup](http://joinpuzzl.com) in San Francisco.

 - **Where to find remote opportunities:**
   - [angel.co](http://www.angel.co/) (where I started)
-  - [workatastartup.com](http://www.workatastartup.com/) (For Y Combinator startups)
+  - [workatastartup.com](http://www.workatastartup.com/) (where I went next)
   - On-campus clubs (entrepreneurship focused)

 ## Be open to different opportunities